-Rod Thompson has more than twenty five years of experience in high-stakes civil litigation and trials.
-His practice emphasizes complex commercial litigation, including intellectual property and antitrust cases.
-He serves as an arbitrator and mediator in technology-related controversies and as Judge Pro Tem.
-Mr. Thompson has been named among the 2009 and 2011 "Top 75 IP Litigators" in California by the Daily Journal.
+Rod Thompson has more than 35 years of experience in high-stakes civil litigation and trials.
+His complex commercial litigation practice emphasizes intellectual property, technology and antitrust cases.
+He also serves as an arbitrator and mediator in technology-related controversies.